List of people who won the Philippine movie grand slam

+Background

 The term "grand slam" was coined in 1983, when Vilma Santos won the Best Actress award from FAMAS, Urian, FAP and the Catholic Mass Media Awards (CMMA) for her performance in Relasyon.
 The Catholic Mass Media Awards were created in 1978 and beside movies, they also honor television, radio, print, advertising and music.
 This awards were part of the original four major awards.
 When Star Awards were created in 1985, there were five major awards.
 Ever since the CMMA ceased giving out acting awards sometime in the 1990s, this awards had been relegated as a minor award.
 Today, "grand slam" has been generally used to refer to winning awards in FAMAS, Urian, Luna and Star in the same year for the same category.
 In FAMAS Awards, people who had won five awards in a certain competitive category are given Hall of Fame awards and cannot be nominated anymore in any subsequent ceremony.
 These people can still get a "grand slam" if they win in the other three major awards.

 There are rare instances in which an actor/actress won awards for the same role but was placed in different categories because the four organizations mixed up whether a role should be a lead or a supporting.
 Nevertheless, they still win a "grand slam".
 For example, Dennis Trillo almost won a "grand slam" for his role in Aishite Imasu 1941: Mahal Kita.
 He was placed in Best Supporting Actor at the FAMAS and Urian while being placed in Best Actor at the Luna (FAP) and Star.
 This also can occur when an actor/actress is placed in child categories while being placed in lead or supporting categories in other awards.
 Only FAMAS and Star give out the child categories.
 For example, Jiro Manio won Best Child Actor at the FAMAS for his role in Magnifico but won Best Actor at the other three awards.

 Nevertheless, it still very rare that a "grand slam" happens, especially now with the boom of independent films in the country.
 Since 1983, there have been only 19 instances when a "grand slam" occurred.

 A further achievement is winning awards given by other award-giving bodies such as the Young Critics Circle, Golden Screen, Gawad TANGLAW, Gawad PASADO and others.